Department of Intelligence and Security Studies

 Created in 2012, this program works to this objective by utilizing a multi-disciplinary approach that emphasizes a combination of practical and theoretical understanding of intelligence within a liberal-arts context.
 To achieve that goal, Intelligence and Security Studies courses focus on the collection, analysis and dissemination of information on critical and timely topics, which inform present-day security debates in government and beyond.

-Coming in Fall 2021 – The Department of Intelligence and Security Studies will celebrate the opening of its new state-of-the-art Intelligence Analysis and Operations Center.
-Designed with reference to operations centers that are in existence at agencies like the Central Intelligence Agency and the National Security Agency, the Intelligence Analysis and Operations Center will be equipped with cutting-edge technology.
-This facility will simulate the day-to-day activities that take place within intelligence agencies, with activities that focus on intelligence collection, analysis, dissemination, and decision-making.
-Students in the Intelligence and Security Studies program will be authorized to use this resource as a physical space in which to experience first-hand the critical and timely functions of intelligence operations in a volatile and unpredictable world.
+The Intelligence Operations and Command Center (IOCC) is NOW OPEN!
+The IOCC is a state-of-the-art facility designed to give students the day-to-day experience of activities that take place in an intelligence organization.
+Designed with reference to operations centers that are in existence at agencies like the Central Intelligence Agency and the National Security Agency, the Intelligence Analysis and Operations Center is equipped with cutting-edge technology.
+Here, students can focus on activities such as intelligence collection, analysis, briefing skills, and crisis decision-making.
+The IOCC is a dedicated resource available only to students in the Intelligence and Security Studies program to experience first-hand the critical and timely functions of intelligence operations in a volatile and unpredictable world.

 - Introducing our new Professor of Practice, Professor Mark Chandler.